-- Three-week rotation on one of the two pediatric inpatient teams (Orange or Purple) at Royal University Hospital. - Three weeks in Pediatric Outpatient Clinics attending general and subspecialist pediatric clinics as well as Pediatric Emergency shifts.
-Subspecialist pediatric clinics include those that are on-site at the Royal University Hospital, as well as Social Pediatrics, Neonatal follow up clinics and Developmental Clinics.
+- Three-week rotation on one of the two pediatric inpatient teams (Orange or Purple) at Jim Pattison Children's Hospital (JPCH). - Three weeks in Pediatric Outpatient Clinics attending general and subspecialist pediatric clinics as well as Pediatric Emergency shifts.
+Subspecialist pediatric clinics include those that are on-site at the JPCH, as well as Social Pediatrics, Neonatal follow up clinics and Developmental Clinics.
 Social Pediatrics is run out of school-based clinics.
 Developmental and Neonatal Follow-up clinics are based in the Alvin Buckwold Child Development Program at the Kinsmen Children's Centre.
 In addition, Clerks participate in at least one half day shift in the Neonatal Intensive Care Unit.